cyverse-archive/metadactyl-clj/doc/endpoints/app-metadata/admin.md

 service succeeds.
 If the service fails then the response body contains a success flag and a brief message indicating the reason for the failure.

+Note that an attempt to delete an app that is already marked as deleted is treated as a no-op rather than an error condition.
+If the app doesn't exist in the database at all, however, then that is treated as an error condition.

 ## Previewing Templates

 *Unsecured Endpoint:* POST /preview-template